 Kelowna's city center is continuing to experience significant investment, which is adding to the economy and building on the vibrancy of our city as identified in the Downtown Plan.
 Our Downtown Plan Brochure also contains information on the plan.
 The first completed project from the plan was the Bernard Avenue Revitalization.

-Following on the heels of the Downtown Plan is the Civic Precinct Plan, which addresses the area between Clement Avenue to the north, Queensway Avenue to the south, Water Street to the west, and Ellis Street to the east.
+Following on the heels of the Downtown Plan is the Civic Precinct Plan which outlines long-term land use plans for the area between Clement Avenue to the north, Queensway Avenue to the south, Water Street to the west, and Ellis Street to the east, more broadly known as the Cultural District.

 From encouraging public art to preserving views, development policies have been created to give downtown Kelowna a unique sense of place.